gapy04/3040Crypto/api.md

 ## API description
-The API for 3040Crypto that allows users to access market trends and their account information.
+The API for 3040Crypto allows users to access market trends and their account information.
+It helps them know which currency is currently trending in the market.
+They can use it to find out which date the currency they are interested in peaked/plummeted as well as by how much.

 ## Endpoints
 ### Getting Trends